pelotom/active-enzyme/README.md

 })
 ```

 This works fine, but there's quite a bit of repetition of the `wrapper.find(...)` calls.
-We'd like to be able to extract some variables:
+We might like to be able to extract some variables:

 ```javascript
 import React from 'react'